DMAIC Control Phase

-The C in DMAIC is about controlling the “vital few” variables, typically the top two or three, that we identified in the Analyze and Improve phases of the project.
+The C in DMAIC is about controlling the “vital few” variables, typically the top one to three, that we identified in the Analyze and Improve phases of the project.

 - Permanent product or process design changes typically require no ongoing human intervention, and are the best types of improvements to consider.
 For example, if a radius is added to a molded component to reduce stress and prevent cracking, we know that the radius will remain in the mold tooling for the life of the tool, and will need no ongoing monitoring.